tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

 ## Downstream Users and Auxiliary Components

-Downstream projects, i.e. those which depend on your SoC design(s), often fall into these categories:
+Downstream projects, i.e. those which depend on your SoC design(s), usually fall into these categories:

 1. Documentation: Describe the intention, features, operation, and limitations of your design as required by other users.